5 Designer Plant Combo's for California Gardens

 Heuchera 'creme brulee', Iris douglasiana, Salvia spatheca, Columbine and Western swordfern combine in this California native shade garden.
 Native fescue lawn blend in back.

-If there's one thing I know about landscapes, it's that if you're not attracted to them, you're not going to care much about them.
-So listen to your wildest dreams and start planting a yard that makes your senses tingle, cuz that's the only one that's going to last.
+Beauty matters.
+When your putting all the work in to help create new landscapes, remmber if you're not attracted to them, you're not going to care much about looking after them.
+So listen to your wildest dreams and start planting a yard that makes your senses tingle, because that's the one that's going to last.

 Previous post Next post